Find Trade Colleges

 The following schools top our list of the Most Popular Construction Basic Certificate Colleges.

 Our 2023 rankings named Mountain Empire Community College the most popular school in the Southeast Region for construction students working on their basic certificate.
-MECC is a small public school located in the town of Big Stone Gap.
+MECC is a small public school located in the distant town of Big Stone Gap.

 Women make up 4% of the construction majors at the school.